 Once there, the Lark encounters a dying peasant, who sings music full of longing.
 The peasant passes her musical gifts to the Lark.
 Little did the Lark know, the combination of her heavenly voice and soulful human music is key to reverse earthly devastation.
 Whenever the Lark sings the peasant’s song, healing occurs.

 This discovery should be the game changer for Heaven.
 But the Rat finds human music distasteful and trivial.
 The Lark is enraged.
-She quits her divine post.
-She can now sing freely, and revive the human world.
+She quits her divine post and loses immortality.
+She can now sing freely and revive the human world.
 But her death is also near.

-Opera America New Works Showcase 2017 – Performance
+Opera America New Works Showcase 2017 – Interview

 2016 Workshop, San Francisco Conservatory, Festival Opera

 Click the link below to watch workshop video: